-At the conclusion of the 2012-13 school year, specific higher education data will allow the Department to evaluate career and college ready metrics (e.g., students who graduate from high school with a 75 or greater on the English language arts Regents and a 80 or greater on a math Regents) as a predictor of whether a student is required to enroll in a college remediation program across both CUNY and SUNY campuses.
-At the conclusion of the 2012-13 school year, NYSED will also be able to evaluate career and college ready standards as a predictor of grades earned in key college courses (e.g., freshman English) across both CUNY and SUNY campuses.
+At the conclusion of the 2012-13 school year, specific higher education data will allow the Department to evaluate college and career ready metrics (e.g., students who graduate from high school with a 75 or greater on the English language arts Regents and a 80 or greater on a math Regents) as a predictor of whether a student is required to enroll in a college remediation program across both CUNY and SUNY campuses.
+At the conclusion of the 2012-13 school year, NYSED will also be able to evaluate college and career ready standards as a predictor of grades earned in key college courses (e.g., freshman English) across both CUNY and SUNY campuses.